shridharssg/ITC/performance.md

 Ques : How do you retrieve and process large files (e.g., ~10 GB) stored in Amazon S3?

+Ques: What security check tool do you use during the deployment process?

 ---

 **Ques : Performance optimization techniques**